willliuwx/contrail-install/contrail-4.1.1-osp10.md

 ## 2.1 Physical server

 * 3 controller hypervisors for hosting undercloud VM and overcloud controller VMs.
-* 4 compute nodes, 2 with kernel based Contrail vrouter and 2 with DPDP based.
+* 4 compute nodes, 2 with kernel based Contrail vrouter and 2 with DPDK based.

 ## 2.2 VM